 Most Recent Episodes:

-We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “How to Use Build Your Library Lesson Plans!“ in June, you can find a recording by scrolling through our Facebook or direct links on our past events page.
+We hope you all enjoyed our last “Tea with Emily” Instagram Live Stream.
+If you missed our “Bringing Learning into the Slower Summer Months” last month in June, you can find a recording by scrolling our Facebook, Instagram or direct links on our past events page.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!